 This post may contain affiliate links.

-This simple Veterans Day unit study is a great resource for teaching your preschoolers about the holiday, the history behind it, and how we can honor our veterans.
+This simple Veterans Day preschool unit study is a great resource for teaching your little ones about the holiday, the history behind it, and how we can honor our veterans.

-Veteran’s Day is next month making today a great day to teach your preschoolers about the upcoming holiday.
+Veteran’s Day is November 11th making today a great day to teach your preschoolers about the upcoming holiday.
 This day is not just another holiday and/or day off school.

 Veteran’s Day celebrates the end of World War I. It’s a day that we pay tribute to all of our American veterans, living and deceased, who have served our country during war and peace times.